 Best Netherlands Visa Guide for Indian Tech Professionals

 For Indian tech professionals relocating to the Netherlands on the Highly Skilled Migrant (Kennismigrant) permit, the best resource is one that addresses India-specific constraints — not a generic European relocation guide.
-The IND process is largely the same for all nationalities, but the points of failure for Indian professionals are specific: the MVV entry visa appointment at the Delhi or Mumbai consulate, the apostille requirement for Indian documents, the mandatory TB test, and the single most financially significant change of the past two years — the abolition of the partial non-resident taxpayer election that previously exempted Indian investments and property from Dutch tax.
+The IND process is largely the same for all nationalities, but the points of failure for Indian professionals are specific: the MVV entry visa appointment in India, the legalization requirements for Indian documents, the mandatory TB test, and the single most financially significant change of the past two years — the abolition of the partial non-resident taxpayer election that previously exempted Indian investments and property from Dutch tax.

 India is consistently the largest source country for HSM permits in the Netherlands.
 The Amsterdam, Eindhoven, and Utrecht tech ecosystems — ASML, Booking.com, Adyen, Philips, TomTom — recruit heavily from Bangalore, Hyderabad, Pune, and Mumbai.
 The challenges these professionals face are well-documented in the community but scattered across forums, tax blogs, and government websites.
 This page consolidates the India-specific constraints.